airtai/faststream/README.md

 ### Preparing the demo model

-First we will prepare our model using the Iris dataset so that we can demonstrate the preditions using FastKafka.
+First we will prepare our model using the Iris dataset so that we can demonstrate the predictions using FastKafka.
 The following call downloads the dataset and trains the model.

 ``` python
 from sklearn.datasets import load_iris